CringeCosmo/guessnumbergame/README.md

-# Guess the number v1.1
+# Guess the number v1.2
 This is a little game I threw together to practice my skills.

 # Changelog
-- Added in-game changelog.
-- Added ability to play again.
+- Added ability to choose upper and lower bounds (integers only).
-- General improvements.